Phantom0008/Brainvoyager_rename_script/README.md

 A programm for converting and anonymizing huge amouts of MRT fies via Brainvoyager

 ###Important###

 I am not responsible for any damage of any kind!

-If you use parts of it or the whole script please linke me if it has helped you;)
+If you use parts of it or the whole script please link me if it has helped you ;)

 ###Important###